unyon/splurty/mac.md

 Step 4: Add the Box
 --------

-Open up the **Terminal Window**: Hold CTRL+Spacebar, in the Spotlight type 'Terminal' and hit the enter key.
+Open up the **Terminal Window**: Hold Command+Spacebar, in the Spotlight type 'Terminal' and hit the enter key.

 A terminal window will come up, and then run the following two commands: